Program TypeProject Assistance

 - Application Type

-Professional Project Assistance supports initiatives in the development, creation, production and/or live performance of classical, experimental, original, traditional and contemporary art forms from all world cultures.
+Project Assistance: Professional Music is intended to support initiatives in the development, creation, production, realization and/or live performance of classical, experimental, original, traditional and contemporary music forms from all world cultures.

 Who Can Apply